Fachi-r/go-crud/docs/bc.md

    (j) For any reason which the Board, in its absolute discretion, may consider good and sufficient.

-5. The Board may defer the repayment of any amount due from the student/loan beneficiary in terms of this agreement for such a period or periods as it may deem necessary and the granting of further time for repayment.
-Any such relief or indulgence by the Board shall not be construed as a waiver of its rights to enforce the provision of this agreement.
+5. The Loans Board may defer the repayment of any amount due from the student loan beneficiary in terms of this agreement for such a period or periods as it may deem necessary and the granting of further time for repayment.
+Any such relief or indulgence by the Loans Board shall not be construed as a waiver of its rights to enforce the provision of this agreement.

 6. The loan awarded to the student shall not be extended to any other person.